-Nurses celebrated in May for International Nurses Month | www.lokmattimes.com
+Nurses Celebrated in May for International Nurses Month | www.lokmattimes.com

-New Delhi [India], May 12 (/ATK): As International Nurses Month begins this May, Human BioSciences is proud to stand ...

-New Delhi [India], May 12 (/ATK): As International Nurses Month begins this May, Human BioSciences is proud to stand alongside nurses as essential healthcare providers in all forms of care, specifically wound care nurses.
+New Delhi (India), May 15: As International Nurses Month begins this May, Human BioSciences is proud to stand alongside nurses as essential healthcare providers in all forms of care, specifically wound care nurses.
 International Nurses Month is an annual celebration of the hard work and dedication of nurses worldwide, and it is a time to recognize the important role they play in healthcare.
-This year's theme, "You Make a Difference," honors nurses' positive impact on everyone's lives.
+This year’s theme, “You Make a Difference,” honors nurses’ positive impact on everyone’s lives.

 “International Nurses Month is an opportunity for us to show our support and appreciation for the incredible work that nurses do every day,” said Rohah Jain, President of Human BioSciences.
 “Without nurses who share knowledge, mentor new nurses and advocate for their patients, people in all communities would suffer.”